mamonaco1973/aws-setup/README.md

 This project is a companion to a video done on my channel on how to configure terraform with AWS.

-The video for this project is [AWS + Terraform: Easy Setup](https://www.youtube.com/watch?v=wwi3kVgYNOk).
+The video for this project is [AWS + Terraform: Easy Setup](https://www.youtube.com/watch?v=BCMQo0CB9wk&t).

-Video for this project is https://www.youtube.com/watch?v=BCMQo0CB9wk&t=1s.

 The terraform in this project creates a minimal VPC with only one public subnet.